greghendershott/frog/README.md

 > to specify things like Disqus comments, Tweet and +1 sharing
 > buttons, and older/newer links --- things that only make sense in
 > the context of pages dedicated to one blog post.

+Anything in the file that looks like `@variable` or `@|variable|` is a template variable supplied by Frog.
+Most of these should be self-explanatory from their name and from seeing how they are used in the default template.
+Specifically:

+- `title`: The title of the post
+- `uri-path`: The path portion of the URI, e.g. `/path/to/file.html`
+- `full-uri`: The full URI, e.g. `http://example.com/path/to/file.html`
+- `date+tags`: The date and tags of the post
+- `content`: The content of the post
+- `older-uri`: The URI of the next older post, if any, or `#f`
+- `older-title`: The title of the next older post, if any, or `#f`
+- `newer-uri`: The URI of the next newer post, if any, or `#f`
+- `newer-title`: The title of the next newer post, if any, or `#f`

 ## Code blocks